Should your practice join a health information exchange?

 Here’s a snapshot of key HIE benefits:

 Effective implementation and use of HIE is critical as part of clinical workflow.
-Therefore, decision makers should have a clear idea of how the system works and its ability to provide information for both the patient and provider.
+So, decision-makers should have a clear idea of how the system works and its ability to provide information for both the patient and provider.
 Any organization’s clinical influencers must be involved in understanding, supporting and communication support for the HIE and who will benefit from it across the healthcare organization.

 One way to generate a shared vision of HIE is to focus on the possibilities rather than simply basing HIE requirements on current health information needs and uses.
 This begins by documenting the current clinical environment and then brainstorming how a single, integrated delivery system for the patient would transform this environment.